unclehowell/os.hotspotbnb.com/Readme.md

 #  Get Started

-a) Download WaveOS version 0.1.3 (alpha): https://mega.nz/#!1ORnmQiD!hKC113zF6D9DFPifAE-raYjx77jDIlZ9d9OdKsHBMek
+a) Download WaveOS version 0.1.4: https://mega.nz/#!ZKYDGZiI!AhXw3_EXam4vBaWzHyjTHMpd8P4s7ZBJgcuk37s7-ao

     - The file size is 2GB - WaveOS contains more than 200,000 folders and files